download

 "It's on me, I'll get him drunk".

-Giancarlo Fisichella, on the other hand, has another idea:
+Giancarlo Fisichella, instead, has another idea:

 fotor_2023-7-19_18_41_8-fotor-20230719184144.jpeg